StevenTammen/bibledocs.org/content/pages/some-christians-will-achieve-greater-eternal-rewards-than-others.md

 “Behold, I am coming soon!
 My reward is with me, and I will give to everyone according to what he has done."
 {{% /scripture %}}

-{{% /nasb %}}
+{{% /esv %}}

 All these passages speak of an evaluation of our works.
-It follows naturally that if some people have "better works" than others, then they will receive more reward — there is no other way to responsibly interpret these passages.
+It follows naturally that if some people have "better works" than others, then they will receive more reward.
+There is no other way to responsibly interpret these passages.

 Paul gives us some more detail on the process of evaluation in 1 Corinthians 3:

-{{% nasb h="400px" p="1 Corinthians 3:10-15" %}}
+{{% esv h="400px" p="1 Corinthians 3:10-15" %}}

 {{% scripture p="1 Corinthians 3:10-15 | NIV84" %}}
 **10** By the grace God has given me, I laid a foundation as an expert builder, and someone else is building on it.
 But each one should be careful how he builds. **11** For no one can lay any foundation other than the one already laid, which is Jesus Christ. **12** If any man builds on this foundation using gold, silver, costly stones, wood, hay or straw, **13** his work will be shown for what it is, because the Day will bring it to light.
 It will be revealed with fire, and the fire will test the quality of each man’s work. **14** If what he has built survives, he will receive his reward. **15** If it is burned up, he will suffer loss; he himself will be saved, but only as one escaping through the flames.
 {{% /scripture %}}

-{{% /nasb %}}
+{{% /esv %}}

-After the fires of judgement, only those things we build upon the sure foundation of Jesus Christ will remain (words and thoughts as well as actions: compare Matthew 12:36–37).
-This passage incontrovertibly teaches that some people — those who build with gold, silver, and precious stones rather than wood, hay, and stubble; those whose works are not consumed in the fire of evaluation — receive greater reward than others.
+After the fires of judgement, only those things we build upon the sure foundation of Jesus Christ will remain.
+(This applies to words and thoughts as well as actions: compare Matthew 12:36–37).
+This passage in 1 Corinthians teaches that those who build with gold, silver, and precious stones have works that survive the fire.
+On the other hand, those who build with wood, hay, and stubble have works that do not survive the fire.
+The fire represents God evaluating the things we do in this life, and the things left behind represent our reward (see verse 14).
+For this reason, this passage clearly teaches that some people receive greater reward than others.

 Finally, consider the passages that teach that many of the last will be first and the first last:

-{{% nasb h="300px" p="Mark 10:31 | Luke 13:30" %}}
+{{% esv h="400px" p="Mark 10:31 | Luke 13:30" %}}

 {{% scripture p="Mark 10:31 | NIV84" %}}
 But many who are first will be last, and the last first.
 {{% /scripture %}}

 {{% scripture p="Luke 13:30 | NIV84" %}}
 Indeed there are those who are last who will be first, and first who will be last.”
 {{% /scripture %}}

-{{% /nasb %}}
+{{% /esv %}}

 These passages directly teach that there is ranking in heaven.
 If we were all the same in eternity, it would not be possible to have people who are first and last.
-QED.

 ### The parable of the talents and the parable of the minas